LEGION

 Agency Agents

-Took: The specialist personalities — 89–678 line character sheets with deep expertise, communication styles, hard rules, and personality quirks across 9 divisions.
-Started with 51 inherited + 2 Legion-native (53 total), consolidated to 48 via 5 merges across v7.1.0-v7.2.0.
+Took: The specialist personality pattern — substantive character sheets with deep expertise, communication styles, hard rules, and personality quirks across 9 divisions.
+Started with 51 inherited + 2 Legion-native (53 total), consolidated to 48 via 5 merges across v7.1.0-v7.2.0, and now ships 49 current agents.
 The foundation everything else stands on.

 Left behind: Original "Agency" branding and namespace